vineethjain123/pdsnd_github/README.md

 June 25, 2022

 ### Project Title
-Post bikeshare python project on GitHub
+Post bikeshare python project on GitHub using proper GitHub commands.

 ### Description
 We need to push our Bikeshare Python project on GitHub using specific Git commands.